rickellis/Arch-Linux-Install-Guide/README.md

     /dev/sd*

-You will need to change these to reflect your particular drive.
+You will need to change `sd*` to the actual node name you want to use on your drive.
 To get this info use either of these commands:

     $   fdisk -l